quarksuite/legacy/USAGE.md

 Now I'll introduce presets.
 This feature allows `pipe` to show off its abilities.
 In fact, you've already seen one: `content = pipe(base, scale);` is actually a minimal preset.

-Presets can safely be the starting value for other presets.
-Thus we can rework our baseline scales into a *chain* of presets that make use of our factory settings.
+Presets can safely be the starting value other other presets.
+Thus we can rework our scales into a *chain* of presets that make use of our factory settings.

 #### Font Size